 Antibiotic is a chemical substance produced by a microorganism that inhibits the growth of or kills other microorganisms, especially bacteria and fungi.

 Illnesses such as syphilis, tuberculosis, salmonella, and some forms of meningitis are caused by bacteria and are treated by antibiotics.
 The earliest account of the usage of microbes against microbes was laid by Fleming.
 Fleming (1928) described the effect on staphylococci of a substance produced by Penicillium notatum and researched its possible use as a treatment for bacterial infections.

-The noun “antibiotic” was first used in 1942 by Dr. Selman A. Waksman, soil microbiologist.
-Dr. Waksman and his colleagues discovered several Actinomycetes derived antibiotics.
-In forties to sixties, the term “antibiotic” was clearly different from the term “chemotherapeutic drug”.
-Chemotherapeutic drugs were man-made substances used to cure the diseases.
+The noun “antibiotic” was first used in 1942 by Dr Selman A. Waksman, a soil microbiologist.
+Dr Waksman and his colleagues discovered several Actinomycetes derived antibiotics.
+In the forties to sixties, the term “antibiotic” was different from “chemotherapeutic drug”.
+Chemotherapeutic drugs were artificial substances used to cure diseases.

 The word antibiotic denotes:

-“A chemical substance derived from a microorganism or produced by chemical synthesis that is able to kill or inhibit microorganisms and cure infections.”
+“A chemical substance derived from a microorganism or produced by chemical synthesis that can kill or inhibit microorganisms and cure infections.”

 SOURCES OF ANTIBIOTICS: